-Perhaps you, too, have resorted to taking a vitamin A or B complex supplement without thinking about natural whole food alternatives.
+Perhaps you, too, have resorted to taking a vitamin A or B complex supplement without thinking about natural whole-food alternatives.

 What foods are rich in vitamin A?

-The food highest in vitamin A is liver, whether from beef, chicken, pork, or cod.
+The food highest in vitamin A is liver, whether beef, chicken, pork, or cod.
 Other options with bioavailable retinol for vitamin A deficiency include eggs, dairy products, and fatty fish.

 How can I increase my vitamin A?

-You can increase your vitamin A levels naturally by eating liver, fish, eggs, or dairy.
+You can naturally increase your vitamin A levels by eating liver, fish, eggs, or dairy.